Skip to main content

 You can create as many VMs as your resource allocation allows.
 If your project needs additional resources, you can submit an application to the resource allocation competition (RAC).
 We put together some resources to help you with your RAC application.

-Setting up cloud computing requires a system administrator with Linux and Windows knowledge to set-up and maintain.
-Configuration for use has several prerequisites:
+Setting up cloud computing requires a system administrator with Linux and Windows knowledge to set up and maintain.
+To get started, you'll need to:

 Commercial cloud